cfengine/documentation/guide/installation-and-configuration/pre-installation-checklist/putty-quick-start-guide.markdown

 ---

 * [Using PuTTY in Simple Steps][Quick-Start Guide to Using PuTTY#Using PuTTY in Simple Steps]
-* [Accessing AWS Virtual Machines via SSH on Windows Using PuTTY and PuTTYgen][Accessing AWS Virtual Machines via SSH on Windows Using PuTTY and PuTTYgen#Quick-Start Guide to Using PuTTY]
+* [Accessing AWS Virtual Machines via SSH on Windows Using PuTTY and PuTTYgen][Quick-Start Guide to Using PuTTY#Accessing AWS Virtual Machines via SSH on Windows Using PuTTY and PuTTYgen]

 ## Using PuTTY in Simple Steps ##